Best Data Analysis Software in 2026: Free and Paid

 BI and dashboard platforms

-Tableau, Power BI, and Looker are paid data analysis software built for shared, governed dashboards viewed by many people.
+Tableau, Power BI, and Looker are paid platforms built for shared, governed dashboards viewed by many people.
 Our comparison of top data analysis platforms covers where each fits.

 Statistical packages